MCNP Guide

 Photon Production

-c Control photon production from neutron reactions
+c Photon production from neutron reactions is automatic

-c +-- Total photonuclear
+c Enable photonuclear reactions

 Library Selection Guidelines